mribica/mribica.github.com/_posts/2012-11-24-blogging-for-hackers-with-jekyll-and-github.markdown

 ## 3. Write your first post

-Create new post and save it to _posts named in this format `YEAR-MONTH-DAY-title.MARKUP`
+Create new post and save it to _posts with filename in format `YEAR-MONTH-DAY-title.MARKUP`

 eg. `2012-11-24-my-first-post.markdown`